Rajasthan: Explore Enchanting Rajasthan with Excursion2India Tour Packages

 Have a nice dinner at one the restaurants.
 Overnight in Udaipur.

-Day 7: Ranakpur – Jodhpur: Check out after breakfast from the hotel in Ranakpur and transfer to Jodhour, a drive of around 3.5hours.
+Check out after breakfast from the hotel and transfer to Jodhpur, a drive of around 3.5 hours.
 Settle in your room and get refreshed to start a sightseeing tour of Jodhpur.

 Opposite to the fort, at a walking distance of hardly 10 minutes, is Jaswant Thada, a cenotaph built by Maharaja Sardar Singh in memory of his father.
 This is a beautiful monument built in white marble with a peaceful ambiance and a nice garden.